 In the current stroke workflow when a stroke patient comes into the ED how do you go about making your decisions?

-Is it a stroke: yes – what do I need to know?
+Is it a stroke?
+Yes.
+What do I need to know?
 Is it hemorrhagic or not?
 Is another diagnosis possible?
 What about brain perfusion?
-And are there filling defects visible on the CT Angiography?
+Are there filling defects visible on the CT Angiography?
 Are the radiological findings and clinical findings comparable?
 What type of therapy should be started, intravenous or endovascular?
-This should be performed in a timely fashion: Time = Brain!
+This should be performed in a timely fashion: Time is Brain!